tier2tickets/Knowledge-Base/content/integration/tier2forms.rst

 |

 Replace what is in the string to the left of the "+" with the Pre-filled Link URL.
-At the end of this URL is you pre-filled the Ticket ID answer to be, delete this part of the URL.
+**At the end of this URL is you pre-filled the Ticket ID answer to be, delete this part of the URL**.
 (Everything after the last "=")

 .. image:: images/FormURLstring.png